ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ```
 {: pre}

-As you can see the annotation `feed` is stored in the trigger.
-Later we will use this annotation to know which feed action to use when deleting the trigger.
+As you can see, the annotation `feed` is stored in the trigger.
+Later, this annotation can be used to know which feed action to use to delete the trigger.

 Now that the trigger is created, lets invoke the feed action
 ```bash